rocky-linux/os-autoinst-distri-rocky/README.md

 file in openqa_fedora_tools repository.
 9. Open differential request via phabricator, set openqa_fedora as a project and repository.
 10. Mark your test in [phabricator page](https://phab.qadevel.cloud.fedoraproject.org/w/openqa/tests/) as done.

+### Language handling

+Tests can run in different languages.
+To set the language which will be used for a test, set the `LANGUAGE` variable for the test suite.
+The results of this will be:

+1. The value set will be typed into the language search box in anaconda.
+2. Only needles with the tags `ENV-LANGUAGE-ALL` and `ENV-LANGUAGE-(LANGUAGE)` will be used for the test (where `(LANGUAGE)` is the value set, forced to upper-case).
+3. As a consequence, the chosen language will be selected at the anaconda Welcome screen.

+It is very important, therefore, that needles have the correct tags.
+Any needle which is expected to match for tests run in *any* language must have the `ENV-LANGUAGE-ALL` tag.
+Other needles must have the appropriate tag(s) for the languages they are expected to match.
+The safest option if you are unsure is to set `ENV-LANGUAGE-ALL`.
+The only danger of this is that missing translations may not be caught.